Aref-Akminasi/aws-developer-associate/CDK.md

 ### Layer 3 Consrtucts

 - Can be called **patterns**, which represents multiple related resources
-- Examples: build api gateway with lambda or ECS with fargate with minimal effor
+- Examples: build api gateway with lambda or ECS with fargate with minimal effort

 ## CDK - Commands